 KSPE 4400 Therapeutic Modalities and Pharmacology in Sports Medicine/Athletic Training 2-2- 3 Prerequisite: KSPE 4360 or consent of instructor.
-An introduction to o basic rehabilitation principles in the sports medicine profession in addition to the use of the available in this process.
+An introduction to basic reha ubilitation principles in the sports medicine profession in addition to the use of therapeutic mod available in this process.
 KSPE 4410 Athletic Training Practicum 0-0-4 Prerequisite: KSPE 4400.
 KSPE 4420 Athletic Training Internship 0-0-4 Prerequisite: KSPE 4400.
-KSPE 4430 Athletic Training Field Experience 0-0-12 Corequisite 4700.
-Prerequisite: Completion of all coursework, over rall GPA of 2.75, and approval of the Program Director.
-KSPE 4440 Athletic Training Clinical Proficiencies III 0-2-1 Prerequisite: Admission to the Sports Medicine/Athletic Training P rogram.
-A study of manipulative and motor skills required to perform athletic training tech hniques in clinical settings.
-The course includes but is not limited to evaluation and assessm ent of head, neck, and trunk injuries; rehabilitation; and organization and administration i n athletic training settings. Ũ KSPE 4441 Athletic Training Clinical Proficiencies IV 0-2-1 Prerequisite: Admission to the Sports Medicine/Athletic Training P rogram.
-A study of manipulative and motor skills required to perform athletic training tech settings.
-The course includes but is not limited to field assessment, thera pharmacology, and rehabilitation. r , KSPE 4450 Sport Related Illnesses and Conditions 3-0- 3 Prerequisite: KSPE 4360.
-Investigating signs, symptoms, and treatmen conditions common to athletes but not addressed in previous sports media ing courses. sine, unifette train KSPE 4490 Rehabilitation Techniques in Sports Medicine/Athletic Tra ining I 3-0-3 Prerequisite: KSPE 2050.
-Provides the student with the knowledge r comprehensive rehabilitation programs.
-The development of therapeutic tives, exercise gradation, and methods of evaluating rehabilitation progress KSPE 4491 Rehabilitation Techniques in Sports Medicine/Athletic Tra Prerequisites: KSPE 4490.
-A continuation of KSPE 4490, with emphas applications of rehabilitation principles.
-Current surgical techniques and cise protocols are emphasized. i inerapeutic exer- KSPE 4510 Exercise Physiology Practicum 0-6-3 Prerequisites: Acceptance to the Exercise Physiology Program and mulative GPA of 2.5 for completed courses within the professional pu must have a current CPR, professional liability insurance, and the c ation checklist returned from the Registrar.
-Designed to evaluate, review competencies required for the clinical or applied exercise physiologist prio KSPE 4500 Exercise Physiology Internship.
-Each student is required to sin the following professional certification examinations: American College of Health Fitness Instructor, Exercise Specialist, or the National Strength Association National Strength and Conditioning Specialist.
-The certifica may be taken within the last two semesters of study as specified by each professional organization.
+0-0-12 Corequisite 4700.
+Prerequisite: Completion of all coursework, overall GPA o f 2.75, and approval of the Program Director.
+KSPE 4440 Athletic Training Clinical Proficiencies III 0-2-1 Prerequisite: Admission to the Sports Medicine/Athletic Training Program.
+A study of manipulative and motor skills required to perform athletic training techniques in o settings.
+The course includes but is not limited to evaluation and assessment of head and trunk injuries; rehabilitation; and organization and administration in athletic th settings.
+KSPE 4441 Athletic Training Clinical Proficiencies IV 0-2-1 Prerequisite: Admission to the Sports Medicine/Athletic Training Program.
+A of manipulative and motor skills required to perform athletic training techniques in c settings.
+The course includes but is not limited to field assessment, therapeutic mod pharmacology, and rehabilitation. unites, KSPE 4450 Sport Related Illnesses and Conditions 3-0- 3 Prerequisite: KSPE 4360.
+Investigating signs, symptoms, and treatments of illness conditions common to athletes but not addressed in previous sports medicine/athletic : training courses.
+202 KSPE 4490 Rehabilitation Techniques in Sports Medicine/Athletic Training I 3-0-3 Prerequisite: KSPE 2050.
+Provides the student with the knowledge needed to d comprehensive rehabilitation programs.
+The development of therapeutic goals and tives, exercise gradation, and methods of evaluating rehabilitation progress will be st KSPE 4491 Rehabilitation Techniques in Sports Medicine/Athletic Training II 1-2-2 Prerequisites: KSPE 4490.
+A continuation of KSPE 4490, with emphasis on the pr applications of rehabilitation principles.
+Current surgical techniques and therapeuti exercise protocols are emphasized.
+KSPE 4510 Exercise Physiology Practicum 0-6- 3 Prerequisites: Acceptance to the Exercise Physiology Program and a minimu mulative GPA of 2.5 for completed courses within the professional program.
+Stu must have a current CPR, professional liability insurance, and the completed g ation checklist returned from the Registrar.
+Designed to evaluate, review, and mas competencies required for the clinical or applied exercise physiologist prior to enrollr KSPE 4500 Exercise Physiology Internship.
+Each student is required to sit for at least the following professional certification examinations: American College of Sports Me dicine Health Fitness Instructor, Exercise Specialist, or the National Strength and Condit Association National Strength and Conditioning Specialist.
+The certification examin may be taken within the last two semesters of study as specified by each profes sional organization.